mike42/samoan-language/README.md

     git clone --recursive https://github.com/mike42/samoan

-Then follow the instructions in maintenance/help.html for the configuration steps.
+Then follow the instructions in maintenance/help.html, which will show you how to:

+* Create a database loaded with the schema
+* Create config
+* Set up apache with htaccess.
+* Add a user

 Credit
 ------